Philadelphia Methamphetamine Manufacturing

 Manufacturing methamphetamine is a serious offense that, depending on the case, can be prosecuted under state or federal drug laws.
-Pennsylvania is a state whose rural areas have seen a resurgence of meth addiction, and Pennsylvania state legislators have cracked down as a result.
-Today the full range of meth manufacturing products, or “precursors,” may land you in legal trouble.
-If you or one of your family members was arrested and charged with manufacturing meth in Philadelphia, or is under investigation for suspected meth offenses, costly fines and years in prison are both potential outcomes.
+Pennsylvania is a state whose rural areas have seen a resurgence in meth addiction, causing state legislators to create tough criminal penalties for methamphetamine manufacturing or distribution.
+The full range of meth manufacturing products, called “precursors,” may lead to criminal charges in Pennsylvania.
+If you or one of your family members was arrested and charged with manufacturing meth in Philadelphia, or is under investigation for other meth crimes, costly fines and years in prison are both potential outcomes.

-Fighting back against these severe penalties is essential if you want to escape the kind of permanent and life-altering sentences that could take you away from your family for years.
-Philadelphia drug crime defense lawyer Lloyd Long, founding attorney at the Law Office of Lloyd Long, has been defending adult and juvenile clients against meth charges in Pennsylvania for years – he is also a former prosecutor, giving him a deep understanding of the legal strategies for fighting these complex cases.
+Fighting aggressively against these severe penalties is essential if you want to escape the kind of permanent and life-altering sentences that could take you away from your family.
+Not only has Philadelphia methamphetamine lawyer Lloyd Long been defending clients against meth charges in Pennsylvania for years – he is also a former prosecutor, giving him a deep understanding of the legal strategies for fighting these complex, high-stakes cases.
 If you or a loved one is facing felony meth charges in Philadelphia, including meth manufacturing, delivery or distribution, operating a meth lab, or possession of meth manufacturing materials, call the Law Offices of Lloyd Long at (215) 302-0171 for a free consultation.

-Meth manufacturing is broadly defined in Pennsylvania and includes the criminalization of pseudoephedrine with intent to manufacture methamphetamine or any of its related forms.
-In Pennsylvania, anti-drug laws are regulated by the Controlled Substance, Device, and Cosmetic Act, which defines the term “manufacture” to include “the production, preparation, propagation, compounding, conversion or processing of a controlled substance,” including methamphetamine, which is a Schedule II controlled substance under federal law.
+At the state level, Pennsylvania methamphetamine laws and other anti-drug laws are regulated by the Controlled Substance, Device, and Cosmetic Act.
+The Act defines the term “manufacture” to include “the production, preparation, propagation, compounding, conversion or processing of a controlled substance,” including methamphetamine.

 PA Criminal Penalties for Manufacturing Methamphetamine

 Not only do manufacturing-related offenses involve large quantities of methamphetamine – they also involve a high potential for causing harm to others.
-For both of these reasons, the act of allegedly manufacturing methamphetamine, or attempting to manufacture methamphetamine, is considered a more serious criminal charge than the possession of methamphetamine for personal use, a lesser offense known as “simple possession.”
+For both of these reasons, the act of allegedly manufacturing methamphetamine, or even attempting to manufacture methamphetamine, is a more serious criminal charge than the possession of methamphetamine for personal use, a lesser offense known as “simple possession.”
 In short, manufacturing is one of the more serious drug crimes that a defendant can be charged with.

-The penalties for possession of meth with intent to distribute increase as the quantity of drugs and the number of offenses increase.
-An offense involving 10 to 100 grams can result in a prison sentence of four years for a first offense, and seven years – nearly twice as long – for a second offense.
+The Pennsylvania penalties for possession of meth with intent to distribute increase as the quantity of drugs and the number of offenses increase.
+An offense involving 10 to 100 grams can result in a prison sentence of four years for a first offense, and seven years for a second offense.
 If the offense involves more than 100 grams of methamphetamine, a conviction could result in a five-year prison sentence, with a potential eight-year sentence for a second or subsequent offense.
-If the defendant is charged in federal court, the risk for penalties could be even greater.
+Other related offenses include:

-In addition to these hefty prison sentences, defendants can also be ordered to pay enormous fines that can easily cost thousands of dollars, or tens of thousands of dollars.
-Furthermore, the defendant will be stuck with a felony record, which can make it extremely hard – sometimes impossible – to find work, earn professional licenses, enlist in the military, travel abroad, purchase or own firearms, pass background checks for renting and housing, and look for other opportunities in life.
+In addition to serving hefty sentences in state or federal prison, defendants can also be ordered to pay enormous fines and restitution that can cost thousands of dollars or more.
+Furthermore, the defendant will gain a criminal record, which can make it difficult or impossible to find work, earn professional licenses, enlist in the military, travel abroad, purchase or own firearms, pass background checks for renting and housing, and look for other opportunities in life.

 We handle meth-related criminal charges throughout the Philadelphia area, including West Philadelphia, North Philadelphia, South Philadelphia, Center City, and the surrounding suburbs and counties.
-To set up a confidential legal consultation completely free of charge, contact the Law Office of Lloyd Long, or call us today at (215) 302-0171.
+To set up a confidential legal consultation completely free of charge, contact the Law Office of Lloyd Long online, or call us today at (215) 302-0171.
 Calls are answered 24 hours a day.